shivalasvegas/HobbyProject/README.md

 ![Website Design - context](context.jpg)

-A more in depth view of pathways through the website.

 Pathway for authenticated users:

 ![Website Design - customers](websiteDesign1.jpg)

 Pathway for admins:

 ![Website Design - admins](websiteDesign3.jpg)

 The back-end application was designed for these use cases, mirrors the KISS design for the website.